|Nutritional Guidelines (per serving)|

 - 6 tablespoons butter (cold and cut into small pieces)

-- 3/4 cup oats (uncooked old-fashioned or instant rolled)
+- 3/4 cup old-fashioned oats (or instant rolled)

-Put the blueberries, peaches, sugar, 1 tablespoon flour, lemon juice and cinnamon in a 1 1/2-quart baking dish.
-Toss to mix and then spread the fruit mixture evenly in the dish.
+Add the peaches, blueberries, sugar, 1 tablespoon flour, lemon juice, and cinnamon to a buttered 1 1/2-quart baking dish.
+Toss to coat the fruit well and then spread the mixture evenly in the dish.

 To make the topping, put the brown sugar and 3/4 cup flour into a medium bowl and stir to mix well.

 Using two knives or a pastry blender, cut in the butter until the mixture resembles coarse crumbs.
-Stir in the oats with a fork.
+Stir in the oats with a fork until a crumbly dough is formed.

 Remove the crisp from the oven and set it on a wire rack to cool slightly before serving.

-Note: To easily peel peaches, bring a large pot of water to a boil.
-Immerse the peaches in the boiling water for about a minute, then remove them with a slotted spoon and cool under cold running water.
-Use a paring knife to slip off the skins.
+*Note: To easily peel peaches, bring a large pot of water to a boil.
+Immerse the peaches in the boiling water for about a minute, then remove them with a slotted spoon and cool under cold running water or in an ice water bath.
+Use a paring knife to slip off the skins and proceed to slice and pit.